 Junior Visit Program

-Our Spring Junior Visit Program provides an insider’s view of Oberlin for current juniors.
-Get an in-depth look at life at Oberlin through this full-day visit that includes a tour of campus, faculty panels, and the opportunity to meet current students and attend campus events.
-Follow the link below to register.
+Our Spring Junior Visit Program provides an insider’s view of Oberlin for current high school juniors.
+Get an in-depth look at life at Oberlin through this full-day visit that includes a tour of campus, information session, panels, and the opportunity to interact with current students.
+Register using the links below:

 All Roads Lead to Oberlin: Visit Days for Admitted Students